solid-contrib/information/weekly-updates/next.md

 Candidate proposals to the Solid Specification, Solid Roadmap, or Supporting Documentation submitted for review go through an editorial process before they are accepted.
 You can read more about the details of the submission and review process of proposals [here](https://github.com/solid/culture#how-to-make-changes).

 ## Updates on Solid Projects
+[Solid projects](https://github.com/orgs/solid/projects) are activities happening on the Solid GitHub other than panesl.
+Below are the links to where there were active conversations on each of the projects.

 ### [Node Solid Server Project](https://github.com/orgs/solid/projects/2)
 * https://github.com/solid/node-solid-server/issues/1264#issuecomment-519311943